10 Tax Terms You Should Know

 The standard deduction is adjusted for inflation each year, and you can determine yours here.

-2. ITEMIZED DEDUCTION
+4. ITEMIZED DEDUCTION

-A deduction to be subtracted from your income to reduce your tax liability, but only certain expenses are allowed and are subjected to limits (see image below).
+A deduction to be subtracted from your income to reduce your tax liability, but only certain expenses are allowed and are subject to limits (see image below).
 If you have enough eligible expenses that qualify, itemizing your deductions could result in a lower tax bill than the standard reduction.
 Remember that itemized deductions will only factor into your return if the sum of those deductions is greater than the standard deduction.

 EXAMPLES OF ITEMIZED DEDUCTIONS